 - Regular performance and financial reporting

 - Annual financial report

 - External audit reports

 - Internal audit reports

 - Officer management groups

 - On-going review of governance

-External reviews and inspectorate
+- External reviews and inspectorate reports

-- reports
+- Customer feedback

-- Customer feedback Peer reviews
+- Peer reviews

-- Council's democratic arrangements incl. scrutiny

-- reviews and the 'audit' committeeCorporate Governance
+- Council's democratic arrangements incl. scrutiny reviews and the 'audit' committee

-- Committee annual report
+- Corporate Governance Committee annual report

 - Staff surveys

 - Community consultations

 - Consultants' reports

 - Services' reports

-- Risk & Control Group activity
+- Risk &Control Group activity

-The review of effectiveness is informed by the work of the Senior Management Team, who are responsible for the development and maintenance of the governance environment, the Internal Audit Manager's annual report and comments made by the external auditors.
+The review of effectiveness is informed by the work of the Senior Leadership Team, who are responsible for the development and maintenance of the governance environment, the Internal Audit Manager's annual report and comments made by the external auditors.

 The Council's Local Code of Governance includes examples of how the organisation meets all of the principles of good governance.
-The Council continuously reviews how it achieves good governance, recent changes include the decision to recruit independent members to the Corporate Governance Committee which was taken to committee in February 2023 and recommended for approval.
+The Council continuously reviews how it achieves good governance; in 2023/24 this included the recruitment of two Independent Members and a review of its Terms of Reference, both of which were proposed and approved by Full Council in April 2024.

 The Council approved its CIPFA Code of Financial Management in December 2022.
 This demonstrates how the Council complies with the code to provide evidence of good financial management and also identified areas for further development.
-The Council was compliant with the CIPFA code of Financial Management in 2022/23.
+The Council was compliant with the CIPFA code of Financial Management in 2023/24.

-The governance framework has been in place at the Council for the year ended 31 March 2023 and up to the date of approval of the statement of accounts.
+The governance framework has been in place at the Council for the year ended 31 March 2024 and up to the date of approval of the statement of accounts.